rid9/DateTime/README.md

 # Shows Date/Time on VSCode statusbar and Monthly Calendar upon click

 Displays a clock & date information in the status bar of VSCode.
-95% of the functionality comes from the awesome [upstream](https://github.com/rid9/DateTime.git), and all I did here is just showing monthly calendar upon click with some highlighting for current day.
+95% of the functionality comes from the awesome [upstream](https://github.com/rid9/DateTime.git), and all I did here is just showing monthly calendar upon click or shortcut key with some highlighting for current day.
 Beauty of this is you can quickly see a calendar without leaving VSCode or moving your fingers off keyboard (Ctrl+Cmd+C & Cmd-W on Mac).
-Now, works on Windows the same way as Mac/Linux!!
+Now works on Windows the same way as Mac/Linux!
+Enjoy!!

 ![Screenshot](./images/screenshot.png)